 Pop Culture, Events, and News

-The Emmy Awards will be presented on the 22nd.
+The Emmy Awards will be presented virtually on the 20th.

 Source of the Month